CodingCellist/codingcellist.github.io/content/en/post/hunting-an-idris2-codegen-bug/index.md

                               _ => clauses_init
 ```

-Going down a `TTImp` hole is rarely fun. `TTImp` is an abbreviation for "Type
-Theory with Implicits" and is the underlying representation of Idris2 code.
-As
-far as I understand, this is roughly the "assembly" of Idris -- all Idris code gets turned into
-`TTImp`, which is relatively simple while being powerful enough to express
-everything you need to reason about a complete Idris program.
-So yeah, digging
-through that stuff is seldom fun, but sometimes you just gotta.

-Coming back to the code I had found, it turned out the `addErrorCase` function
-was defined locally (in a `where`-block) to `mkRunTime`.
-Its function was to
+The `addErrorCase` function (one of the local definitions) traversed the list of
-traverse the list of existing `case` clauses until it reached the final one,
+existing `case` clauses until it reached the final one, and then append a
-and then append a `MkCrash` clause.
-However, as you can see from the code
+`MkCrash` clause.
+However, as you can see from the code above, there were no log
-above, there were no log messages being emitted when this was happening.
-Adding
+messages being emitted when this was happening.
+Adding some logging involved
-log messages involved dealing with `Core` (what the Idris compiler uses for
+dealing with `Core` (what the Idris compiler uses for state), which is always a
-state), which is always a bit delicate: there is _a lot_ going on, lots of
+bit delicate: there is _a lot_ going on, lots of datatypes in scope, lots of
-datatypes in scope, lots of compiler and/or functional programming specific
+compiler and/or functional programming specific language in use, and lots of
-language in use, and lots of functions which manipulate these things in various
+functions which manipulate these things in various ways, but I managed to add a
-ways, but I managed to add a new log topic: `compile.casetree.missing`.
+new log topic: `compile.casetree.missing`.

 This initially seemed to do nothing, until I realised that I needed to put the
 `%logging` pragmas around the interface implementation itself and then recompile
 Idris2 to see the effects.
 Otherwise, the compiler happily skipped over the
 already-compiled prelude and just compiled the file that was using it.

-Getting
-output only led to more confusion though.
-The log outputs of the file with a
+Getting output only led to more confusion though.
+The log outputs of the file
-custom `mod` function and the prelude were the same!
+with a custom `mod` function and the prelude were the same!

 ```idris
 LOG compile.casetree.missing:5: Adding uncovered error for [[a, b]: ($resolved2578 [__]@b[1] [__]@a[0] $resolved2456) = ($resolved55 a[0] b[1])]